Lyoshikawa3914/MTG_draft_simulator/README.md

 # MTG_draft_simulator
-This program simulates a magic the gathering booster draft, with one pack
+This program simulates the exciting format of Magic the Gathering, booster drafting.
+The program only simulates one booster, with all common-rarity from War of the Spark